MESGJanie/documentation/workflows/task.md

 > Object

 List of filter to apply before the execution of the task.
 Only if all the filters are valid then the task will be executed.
-This let you customise your workflow and add some conditions on your processing.
-You can check the list of availables filters on the [filter page](./filters.md).
+This let you customize your workflow and add some conditions on your processing.
+Every filters will be obfuscated based on the hashing of the value.

 #### whitelist